Artodiscus saltans Penard, 1890

 Ecology: fresh and brackish water.
 In sediments of ditches, lakes and rivers, also reported from a flooded pasture (Penard, 1890) .
 Penard (1890), De Groot (1979) and Török (2006) have collected this species in clear running waters.
 I found it in following locations:

 - 1973 in the Spiegelplas, a large (280 ha) and deep (45 m) lake which has been dredged for sand supply in the sixties.
 The lake has very clear water and is only fed by rain and seepage.
-In 2013 I found this species again, after 40 years, on the same location.
+In 2013 I found this species again, after 40 years, at the same location.

 - 2012 in a shallow ditch along a forest in Gaasterland, Friesland, the Netherlands.
 Stagnant oligotrophic water.

 - 2014 one specimen in the river Saar in Germany, not exactly very clean and clear water!

-- 2015 one specimen in a sample from floating debris shortly after the ice on the ditches has melted.
+- 2015 one specimen in a sample from floating debris shortly after the ice in the ditches has melted.
 This sample came from an eutrophic ditch near the Naardermeer, the Netherlands.

 - 2015 some specimens in brackish water from an old washing basin along the French coast.

 - 2015 specimen in the IJsselmeer, a very large lake, near Kornwerderzand, where the water is shallow and oligotrophic.

 Remarks: Though the projections move slowly, the organism moves relatively fast in de direction of one leading projection.
 Because of the cilia-like movement of the projections, this species has been moved to the group of residual heterotrophic flagellates.
 Further investigations are needed to clear its taxonomic status.
 In its behaviour and the presence of cilia-like filopodia with thickened base, this species closely resembles Paramphitrema species.